 The Five-Year Rule: In most cases, your employer does not have to hold your job for you for more than five years.
 This five years is a "cumulative" period made up of all the periods of work you miss because of your uniformed service.
 Let's say you are deployed to a combat zone for three years.
 Then you come back to work for a while.
 Then your uniformed service sends you to a two-year training course.
 You have probably used up your five years.
 Your employer probably does not have to rehire you.

 Reporting Back: When your period of active duty, training, or other service ends, you must report to your employer.
 How you should report (in person, by telephone, in writing) the law does not say, but it is always best to do these things in writing.
 When you have to report depends on the length of time you were gone.
 If you were gone thirty days or less, you must generally report to work at the beginning of the first regular work day after your period of service ends.
 If you were gone between 31 and 180 days, you must normally report within 14 days.
 If you were gone longer than 180 days, you will usually have 90 days to report to work.
 Actually, the law says you can either report to work or apply for your old job back.
 It's probably a good idea to do both: see your employer in person and give him or her something in writing asking for your job back.
-If you are recovering from an injury or other disability that resulted from your service, these deadlines start running when you recover, rather than when your service is finished.
+If you are recovering from an injury or other disability that resulted from your service, reporting or application deadlines are extended for up to two years for persons who are hospitalized or convalescing.